mcore1976/soc-ai/README.md

-This is an example that show how to build AI agent based self protection for the system that is exposed to untrusted network like the Internet.
+This is an example that show how to build AI agent based self protection for the Ubuntu Linux system that is exposed to untrusted network like the Internet.

 Following components are needed :

 - Intrusion Detection system - Suricata

-- AI LLM provider - I am using Ollama and local models like gemma3:4b
+- AI LLM API provider - I am using Ollama and local models like gemma3:4b, but you can use whatever you have

-- Python script - the AI agent that reads suricata log JSON file and sends the data to LLM for evaluation
+- Python script - the AI agent that reads Suricata log JSON file and sends the data to LLM for evaluation.
+The whole script has been written by AI

 - Ubuntu Firewall - enforcement engine - once IDS discovered malicious communication, the UFW will be used to block it

 Steps to build the whole solution :